fujaba/fulibWorkflows/docs/definitions/gui.md

 ```

 A page defines an ui page for the user to interact with.
 The page entry consists of multiple items.
 Those items can only be those that are listed here.
-Keep in mind, that this

 There are a number of required items for a page, those consists of:

 ### name (exactly one)
-Defines the name of the page
+The `name` item defines the name of the page you are working on.

 ```yaml
 - name: Shop 12:55
 ```